 - While closed, the Museum underwent a deep cleaning and disinfection, including HVAC cleaning.

 - The facility has also undergone refurbishments, including repainting of all of the galleries and installation of new walls and floors in Water World.

 - In addition, the Museum purchased and installed 12 hospital-grade HEPA air purifiers that eliminate ultra-fine particles like viruses.

 - Documentation of cleaning practices will be recorded every hour and DCM will maintain cleaning logs for future reference.

 - All designated food areas will remain closed and water fountains will be shut off until further notice.

 Physical (social) distancing means keeping space between yourself and those who do not live in the same household as you.
 Both the CDC and SNHD recommend maintaining at least six (6) feet of distance between yourself and those who don’t live inside your home.

 To help maintain proper physical distancing, DISCOVERY Children’s Museum will be implementing the following:

-- Allowing a maximum of 175 guests inside our 26,000 square foot facility;
+- Allowing a maximum of 175 guests inside our 26,000 square feet of Museum galleries;

 - Setting up stanchions, floor markers, and kid-friendly signage to aid guests in maintaining 6 feet of physical distance and directing traffic flow throughout the Museum, including ticket queuing, exhibit queuing, and in hallways;